Food Blog Mohamushkil-a bong foodie's quest about best foods in India

 DSC_1144

-Now, for those who have not heard of the name, nimrah Cafe is one of the most famous old-world cafe in old hyderabad.
+Now, for those who have not heard of the name, nimrah Cafe is one of the most famous old-world cafes in old hyderabad.
 They sell just biscuits, tea and cakes (of various varieties each).
 While being famous for their Osmania biscuit and creamy irani chai, their cakes are also to die for.

 DSC_1125